Uranium Dicarbide SDS

 • Carbon Dioxide: At 750°C Interaction is so rapid that ignition will occur with the finely divided metal, and at 800°C the massive metal will ignite.

-• Carbon Tetrachloride: Use of a carbon tetrachloride fire extinguisher on a small uranium fire led to an explosion.
+• Carbon Tetrachloride: The use of a carbon tetrachloride fire extinguisher on a small uranium fire led to an explosion.

 • Bromine Vapor: Ignites at 210-240°C.